 So many boxes are checked in this movie, yet it never feels constructed, everything actually flows naturally from one bit to the other.
 Thor, Rogers, and Stark fighting over Loki—the classic heroes-meet-and-fight-then-team-up cliché, but dammit, it works here.
 (It helps that it’s brief, and that Downey Jr. leavens it with his snark and pop-culture references.)
 The arguing among the team members.
 The defeat that should destroy them but instead brings them together.

 The one team member who gets short shrift is Jeremy Renner’s Barton.
 In the comics, Hawkeye is the devil-may-care smartass, but in the MCU, Downey Jr. has taken over that role, so it leaves Barton to merely be a hardened sniper.
 Renner makes it work in his limited screentime, but it’s frustrating, especially since we get hints of what could be an entertaining character.
-Leaning into his marksmanship to make him a lookout/sniper in the climactic battle is excellent (I love his noticing that the alien skimmers can’t bank worth a damn), and he has some great lines (“Your memory of Budapest is way different than mine”).
+Leaning into his marksmanship to make him a lookout/sniper in the climactic battle is excellent (I love his noticing that the alien skimmers can’t bank worth a damn), and he has some great lines (“You and I remember Budapest very differently”).

 And in fact, this movie is full of great lines.
 One of Whedon’s hallmarks has been his snappy dialogue, and this movie is crackling with it.
 I could use up my entire allotted word count on this rewatch just quoting lines from it, which I won’t do, but I will in particular sing the praises of all the callbacks, whether it’s the ant-boot conversations between Fury and Loki, the payoff of Fury’s “ten bucks says you’re wrong” line to Rogers when the latter says nothing can surprise him anymore, the constant exhortations of Rogers to Stark to “put on the suit,” going from macho posturing to an instruction to help save the helicarrier, or my favorite: early on, Pepper Potts refers to Coulson as Phil, and Stark jokes, “‘Phil’?
 His first name is ‘Agent'”; then, later in the movie, when as Iron Man he confronts Loki, he mentions the final person Loki has pissed off: “His name is Phil.”